Skip to main content

 Gmail Filters

-In this article, we are going to focus on how to create Gmail filters that will help you keep your inbox tidy and who knows even to achieve inbox zero.
+In this article, we are going to focus on how to create Gmail filters that will help you keep your inbox tidy and who knows even to achieve inbox zero in Gmail.

 What are Gmail filters?